salekinsirajus/storeJIRATickets/README.md

     * update (future improvements)
     * delete (future improvements)

+- Event:
-- Event: AWS API Gateway HTTP method (a GET/POST request)
+    * AWS API Gateway HTTP method (GET/POST request)

+- Resource:
-- Resource: A DyanomDB table
+    * A DyanomDB table

-Database schema:
+- Database schema:
-* DynamoDB needs a primary key.
+DynamoDB needs a primary key.
 It could be a hash, or a string.
 Two options are available:
-    - use a partition key as primary key
+    * use a partition key as primary key
-    - use a partition and sort key as composite primary key
+    * use a partition and sort key as composite primary key

     * Other fields it should have:
         - summary: string
-    - created_at: timestamp/string
+        - created: timestamp/string
-    - description: string
+        - duration: number
         - priority: string
-    - completion_time: timestamp/string/float
+        - completion: timestamp/string/float

-I need to figure out a way to retrieve an item.
-Possible options:
-1. Use the created_at timestamp (obvious, *can* be tedius)
-2. Use the sort key to get a range of items (is it possible?)
-3. Look at LSI

 ### To Do
 - [x] Add functions in `serverless.yml`